tideflow-io/tideflow-docs/docs/services-agent.md

 When you create a new agent via the dashboard, Tideflow will assign it an authentication token.

-This means that you can have multiple agents, each one of thenm servig different purposes on different workflows.
+This means that you can have multiple agents, each one of them servig different purposes on different workflows.

 ### How the agent works internally

-The agent connects with your Tideflow via socketIO, and first tries to identificate itself against the server.
+The agent connects to your Tideflow via socketIO, and it first tries to identificate itself against the server.

 When the agent is authenticated, and Tideflow starts sending it commands